marblyn/qunjz/README.md

 ![https://qunjz.com](https://qunjz.com/img/logo.png)
 ### https://qunjz.com

 Hey, I'm qunjz!
-I'm a Developer (mainly on roblox) and YouTuber!
+I'm a frontend developer and YouTuber!

 Also, i don't use github for code.
 I just use it to fork repo's and open source things i don't use and is outdated